Paul Chappell: Career

-In 1986, twelve members called Chappell to pastor the Lancaster Baptist Church in Lancaster, California.
-The church was in foreclosure and could offer no pastoral salary.
-Chappell and his family moved to Lancaster.
-In the first Sunday evening service, Chappell brought the message from Philippians 1:27 and asked the church to “strive together” with him to reach the community with the gospel.
-In the months that followed, Chappell personally knocked on five hundred doors each week, inviting people to church and telling them how they could know Jesus Christ as their Savior.
-In the pulpit, he began preaching verse-by-verse through portions of Scripture.
+In 1986, twelve members of Lancaster Baptist Church in Lancaster, California called Chappell to take the role of pastor.
+In spite of the church being in foreclosure and therefore offering no pastoral salary, Chappell and his family moved to Lancaster.
+In the first Sunday evening service, Chappell preached an exegetical evangelism-themed message based on Philippians 1:27, with a call-to-action for the church to “strive together [with Chappell] to reach the community with the gospel".
+In the following months, Chappell was credited to have "personally knocked on five hundred doors each week, inviting people to church and telling them how they could know Jesus Christ as their Savior".
+Chappell's style of sermon was to exegete portions of scripture "verse-by-verse".